mamonaco1973/mycorpus-docs/faq.md

 Yes.
 Hover over the conversation in the sidebar and click the delete option.
 Deletion is permanent and cannot be undone.

+### Can I cancel a query while it is processing?

+Yes.
+While mycorpus is generating an answer, a **Cancel** button appears in the response area.
+Clicking it stops the polling and dismisses the pending response.
+The query may still complete on the server, but the result will not be displayed.

+### How do I choose which corpus to search?

+If your administrator has configured multiple corpora, a corpus picker appears above the chat input.
+Select the corpus you want to search before sending your question.
+New conversations are pinned to the selected corpus.
+When you reopen an existing conversation, the picker automatically switches to match that conversation's corpus.

 ---

 ## Sources and Citations